i-abdullahirshad/gamepadscheck/src/content/articles/xbox-controller-not-working-on-pc-fixes.md

 Work through these in order.
 The early fixes take seconds and solve most cases.
 The later ones deal with the more stubborn problems.

 Before you start, it helps to know whether Windows sees the controller at all.
-Open a gamepad tester and press a button.
-If the controller appears and the buttons register, Windows and your hardware are fine and the problem is in the game or its settings.
+Open an [Xbox controller test](/xbox-controller-test/) and press a button.
+If the controller appears and the buttons register, Windows and your hardware are fine and the problem is in the game or its settings—a classic [controller detected but not working](/controller-detected-but-not-working/) scenario.
 If nothing appears at all, the problem is further down the chain and the connection fixes below are where to look.

 ### **1 Check the cable actually carries data**